motxx/nostr-webclient/README.md

-# Zapstr - Nostr Client
+# Nostr Web Client

-Zapstr is a Nostr client developed using React and TypeScript.
+Brone is a Nostr client developed using React and TypeScript.

 ## Installation